 The program provides grounding in social work knowledge, values, and competency skills necessary in the field of social work.
-Through the case study method, students gain knowledge about human behavior and the social context of the environment, social welfare policy and services, multicultural social work, human diversity, social and economic justice, social work ethical standards and research in social work.
+Through the case study method, students gain knowledge about human behavior and the social context of the environment, social welfare policy and services, multicultural social work, , social work ethical standards and research in social work.

 Baccalaureate degree holders in Social Work are typically employed under a range of job titles such as senior social worker, adoption social worker, medical social worker, bilingual youth counselor, case manager, classroom counselor, permanency specialist, support counselor in intensive treatment foster care, life coach, youth counselor, social worker discharge planner, etc. The program combines classroom and field instruction to help students acquire the necessary knowledge, values and professional norms of the field of social work.
 Upon completion of the program, graduates are able to employ an evidence-based approach in research findings to guide their decisions in the professional practice of social work.
 The program provides grounding in social work knowledge, values, and competency skills necessary in the field of social work.
-Through the case study method, students gain knowledge about human behavior and the social context of the environment, social welfare policy and services, multicultural social work, human diversity, social and economic justice, social work ethical standards and research in social work.
+Through the case study method, students gain knowledge about human behavior and the social context of the environment, social welfare policy and services, multicultural social work, social work ethical standards and research in social work.